Love our Streets West Hobart: A Community Connect Project

 7. Traffic calming elements, better kept footpaths (including gutter ramps so elderly and wheelchairs can use them more easily) and more bike paths and bike racks - it’s easier to talk to each other when we aren’t in cars!

-Cathy Williams about 6 years ago
+Cathy Williams over 6 years ago

 Fantastic initiative and we have loved our first year in West Hobart.